 Certain campus officials have the qualification of "Campus Security Authority" ("CSA") under federal guidelines, and are trained in taking reports of crime.
 These include but are not limitied to: academic club advisors, Athletics Department coaches and managers, Student Services managers, Judicial Affairs officers, Human Resources representatives, and College administrators (e.g. directors, deans, vice presidents).
 While we strongly encourage you to make a report with Campus Safety, you may make a report of sexual misconduct to any Campus Security Authority, for example, if you feel uncomfortable talking with a Campus Safety officer.
 For more information on Campus Security Authorities at Daytona State College, visit our Campus Security Authorities page.

 If you are a victim of a sexual assault, we strongly encourage you to seek the help and resources that are available both on campus and in the community.
-To find out about these resources, visit our Resources for Victims page.
+To find out about these resources, visit our Resources for Survivors page.